Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Characterization of the CRISP2 FPI system from observational datasets

 \subsection{Datasets and model for the LRE characterization}

-The profile of the LRE can be \emph{sampled} by parking the HRE in a continuum wavelength close to the central wavelength of the prefilter, and scanning in the spectral direction with the LRE.
-The resulting observed spectrum is given by the HRE profile multiplied by the prefilter curve and FTS atlas, and then convolved with the LRE transmission profile:
+The profile of the LRE can be \emph{sampled} by parking the HRE in a continuum wavelength close to the central wavelength of the prefilter, and scanning in the spectral direction with the LRE:

+{where $\hat{T}_{\mathrm{CRISP2}}(\lambda'-\lambda,\lambda')$ is calculated with the HRE placed at a constant wavelength, while the LRE scans in the spectral direction (hence the double $\lambda$ dependence in the notation).
+The position of the LRE can be regulated by adding an offset to the cavity error value.
+We cannot directly assume that the transmission profile is wavelength invariant.
+If we neglect the slow wavelength variation of the transmission profile and we assume that the angular integral can be performed separately for each etalon, such that:}